SUBMISSIONS OPEN DECEMBER 2, 2016.

-Deadline for Presenter Pre-registration is Monday, 3 October 2016.
+Deadline for Presenter Pre-registration is Sunday, 1 October 2017.

 5. Are there opportunities to submit manuscripts to JALT publications?
-Presenters are encouraged to submit revisions of their presentation for possible publication in the JALT Journal or The Language Teacher, and articles based upon their presentations to the postconference publication (see the Conference Handbook for details).
+Presenters are encouraged to submit revisions of their presentation for possible publication in the JALT Journal or The Language Teacher, and articles based upon their presentations to the PostConference Publication (see the Conference Handbook for details).

 To submit a proposal: http://jalt.org/conference/submit

 One person must be designated as the contact person.
-Have his or her email address ready along with the presenter(s)' affiliations and JALT membership numbers if available.
+Have his or her email address ready along with all presenter affiliations and JALT membership numbers if available.
 Also indicate which days, if any, the presenter(s) are not available.

 Presentation rooms will be organized according to the interest areas below, which closely parallel JALT Special Interest Groups (SIGs).
 These are divided into two main sub-groups: